msolomon/argo/spec.md

 - `Scalar`, `Enum`, `Object`, `Input Object`, `Interface`, `Union`, `List`
 - Scalar includes, at minimum: `Int`, `Float`, `String`, `Boolean`, `ID`

 GraphQL also allows for [custom scalars](https://spec.graphql.org/October2021/#sec-Scalars.Custom-Scalars).
-Cedar supports this, though an `@encoding` directive is required to tell Cedar how to represent it on the wire.
+Argo supports this, though a `@ArgoCodec` directive is required to tell Argo how to represent it on the wire.

 ## Response types

 :: _Response types_ refers to the [serialization types sketched in the GraphQL spec](https://spec.graphql.org/October2021/#sec-Serialization-Format).
 These do not have rigorous definitions in the GraphQL spec.
 These include (but are not limited to):

 - `Map`, `List`, `String`, `Null`
+- Optionally, `Boolean`, `Int`, `Float`, and `Enum Value`

 ## Wire types

-TODO: make this section more useful

-:: _Wire types_ are used by Cedar to encode GraphQL values as bytes.
+:: _Wire types_ are used by Argo to encode GraphQL values as bytes.

-The set of primitive type wire type names is:

-- `NULL`: represents no value
+- `STRING`: a UTF-8 string
+- `BOOLEAN`: true or false
-- `VARINT`: boolean, int, enum, lenref
+- `VARINT`: a variable-length integer
-- `LABEL`: string, arrays, objects
-- `BLOCK`
-- `FIXED64`: floats
+- `FLOAT64`: an IEEE 754 double-precision binary floating-point (binary64)
+- `BYTES`: a variable-length byte string
+- `FIXED`: a fixed-length byte string
+- `RECORD`: an object, made up of potentially-omittable named fields and their values
+- `ARRAY`: a variable-length list of a single type
+- `BLOCK`: describes how to store the underlying type in a block of value data
+- `NULLABLE`: may be null or have a value
-- `TAG`: for self-describing data
+- `DESC`: a self-describing type

-Cedar supports six kinds of complex types:

-- `RECORD` # object
+### Self-describing types

+:: _Self-describing types_ are used by Argo to encode values with types which are not known in advance (e.g. at Registration Time).
+Primarily, this is required to comply with the [GraphQL specification on Errors](https://spec.graphql.org/October2021/#sec-Errors).

+- `Absent`: marks that a value is not present (like `undefined` in JSON)
+- `Null`: marks that a value is not present (like `null` in JSON)
+- `Object`: an object, made up of named fields and their values
+- `String`: a UTF-8 string
+- `Boolean`: true or false
+- `Int`: a variable-length integer
+- `Float`: an IEEE 754 double-precision binary floating-point (binary64)
-- `ARRAY` # list
+- `List`: a variable-length list of (potentially) mixed types
-- `TABLE` # map
-- `VARIANT` # union

 # Wire schema

 :: GraphQL uses a Schema to capture the names and types of data.
 GraphQL queries select a portion of data from that Schema.
-Given a Schema and a query on it, Cedar produces a _wire schema_ with all the information needed to [de]serialize data powering that query against a compatible GraphQL Schema.
+Given a Schema and a query on it, Argo produces a _wire schema_ with all the information needed to [de]serialize data powering that query against a compatible GraphQL Schema.

 Note: In a client-server architecture, GraphQL schemas frequently change on the server according to certain compatibility rules.
-Therefore, while Cedar _cannot_ assume the Schema used for serializing data is the Schema used for deserializing, it _does_ assume they are compatible with each other (i.e. no [breaking changes](https://spec.graphql.org/October2021/#sel-EALJDCAgICCAogH) have been made).
+Therefore, while Argo _cannot_ assume the Schema used for serializing data is the Schema used for deserializing, it _does_ assume they are compatible with each other (i.e. no [breaking changes](https://spec.graphql.org/October2021/#sel-EALJDCAgICCAogH) have been made).

 The wire schema